Electronc/Electronc/README.md

 - 👋 Hi, I’m @Electronc
-- 👀 I’m interested in IT, Win Servers, Front-end and Seciurity
+- 👀 I’m interested in IT, Alma and Win servers, Front-end and Seciurity
-- 🌱 I’m currently learning Python, Django, JS, Angular
+- 🌱 I’m currently learning Python, Django, JS, React
 - 📫 How to reach me

   Reddit: MrSweetChocolate